akai-katto/dandere2x/README.md

 - Download the latest release (probably from subreddit).

-- Install requirements.txt (can be found inside the latest release).
+- Install requirements.txt (can be found inside the latest release) (can also be installed in 'install' folder in the latest release)

 ## Usage